The Parahippocampal Gyrus

 Connections and functions

-The entorhinal cortex is reciprocally connected to all association centers of the isocortex and also to the olfactory areas of the temporal lobe and the amygdala.
+The entorhinal Cortex is reciprocally connected to all association centers of the isocortex and also to the olfactory areas of the Temporal lobe and the Amygdala.
 For its part, it sends a massive bundle of fibers – the perforant tract – into the neighboring hippocampal formation.
-One could therefore say that the entorhinal cortex is to the hippocampus what the thalamus is to the isocortex: the gateway or bottleneck through which everything that is supposed to reach the hippocampus must pass.
-If this bottleneck becomes too narrow, the gateway closed, and the hippocampus is, so to speak, cut off from the neocortex – with serious consequences.
+One could therefore say that the entorhinal cortex is to the Hippocampus what the thalamus is to the isocortex: the gateway or bottleneck through which everything that is supposed to reach the hippocampus must pass.
+If this bottleneck becomes too narrow, the gateway closed, and the hippocampus is, so to speak, cut off from the Neocortex – with serious consequences.

 In the well-known Alzheimer's disease, which begins in the entorhinal cortex but then spreads to almost the entire brain, this is exactly what happens initially: the neurons of the entorhinal cortex that form the perforant pathway are the first to die.
 This results in amnestic syndromes: new memories can no longer be formed, and existing ones can no longer be retrieved.